 - Other parameters:

 - Row height: Used to set the height of a row in the worksheet.
 The "Margins" button allows you to set the cell margins, if necessary.

 - Allow multiple worksheets (4): This option is used to manage several worksheets in the Spreadsheet control.
-The tabs for managing the worksheets are displayed at the bottom left of Spreadsheet control.
-A popup menu allows the user to manage the worksheets.
+The tabs for managing the worksheets are displayed at the bottom left of the Spreadsheet control.
+A context menu allows the user to manage the worksheets.
 This option can be modified by the MultiWorksheet property.

 Initializing the Spreadsheet control in the window editor

 To initialize the Spreadsheet control in the window editor: